-In the photo above I added a bit of flaxseeds to the top along with my walnuts.
-Tasted great as they add just a bit more nutty flavor and crunch.
-This banana bread will stay pretty moist for days after baking it but make sure to wrap it in aluminum foil or something else to prevent too much moisture loss.
+In the photo above I added a sprinkle of flaxseeds to the top along with my walnuts.
+They bring an additional nutty flavor and extra added nutrition.
+This banana bread will stay moist for days after baking, but be sure to wrap it in aluminum foil or something else to prevent too much moisture loss.

 Anyone out there have any killer sourdough starter recipes?
 I’d love to hear from you down below!
 It seems like such a versatile thing you could use it in just about anything from muffins to cakes to cookies.
 I know there are a few more recipes I’ll have to try in the Tartine series books, perhaps when get tired of eating these golden waffles… Someday.

-My starter was donned the name Brutus after trying to get a few of his kin started unsuccessfully.
+My starter was donned Brutus after trying to get a few of his kin created unsuccessfully.
 I was just in the middle of reading a brief history of Julius Caesar and the name seemed appropriate for such a stubborn character in my life.↩